Rancocas State Park

-Rancocas State Park is a 1252 acre protected area designated as a state park located in Hainesport Township and Westampton Township, Burlington County, New Jersey, United States.
+Rancocas State Park is a 1252 acre protected area designated as a state park with sections located within Mount Laurel, Hainesport and Westampton townships in Burlington County, New Jersey, United States.
 Established in 1965, it is overseen and operated by the New Jersey Division of Parks and Forestry.
-The park is located along the North Branch of the Rancocas Creek and an extensive freshwater tidal marsh.
+The park is located near the confluence of the South and North branches of the Rancocas Creek and an extensive freshwater tidal marsh.